TelAPI/telapi-php/examples/README.md

 ));
 ```

-where `From` and `To` must be real numbers.
+where `From` and `To` must be valid phone numbers.

 #### Step 3 - Run the code!

-There are many ways how code can be run.
-We will show you here how to run it under the terminal:
+There are many ways to run the example code.
+To run it in terminal, perform the following commands:

 **You must have PHP 5.3 or greater installed in order to run any example!**